First of all, hello, I’m Riz! I’ve been blogging for a living for more than a decade, and today I teach others how to do the same.

 I traveled a lot for the next 2 years, taking my job with me.

 My favorite adventure was living in New York City for 2 months, grateful that I had a job that allowed me to do just that.
-But these were also the years where I *ahem* fell in love, and decided it’s time to settle down.
+But this was also the time when I knew without a doubt that it was time to settle down.
 (Stay with me, I have a point!)

 2011.
 I crossed over.
 Somehow, I found something I was more passionate about than my career: starting a family.